-There is a tremendous amount to adore about this scene at the bar, and it’s not necessarily about the fact that the good guys win, but it’s about how they do it.
+There is a tremendous amount to adore about this scene at the bar that’s paired the words “Ted Lasso” and “curiosity” together, and it’s not necessarily about the fact that the good guys win, but it’s about how they do it.
 For a show that rightfully caters so much to its characters and favors it above the plot, it’s also often full of incredible surprises, organically panned out with the kind of moments that will have you screaming in excitement while crying tears of joy.

 “Guys underestimated me my entire life.
 And for years, I never understood why.
 It used to really bother me.
 But then one day I was driving my little boy to school and I saw this quote by Walt Whitman and it was painted on the wall there.
 It said: ‘Be curious, not judgmental.’
 And I liked that.
 So I get back in my car and I’m driving to work, and all of a sudden it hits me.
 All them fellas that used to be belittle me; not a single one of them were curious.
 They thought they had everything all figured out.
 So they judged everything, and everyone.
 And I realized that their underestimating me…who I was had nothing to do with it.
 Cause if they were curious, they could’ve asked questions.
 You know?
 Questions like: ‘Have you played a lot of darts, Ted’ To which I would’ve answered: ‘Yes, sir.
 Every Sunday afternoon at a sports bar with my father, from age ten til I was 16 when he passed away.’
 Barbecue sauce.”Ted Lasso, “The Diamond Dogs”

-When it comes to quoting famous authors, renowned sayings, etc. it doesn’t always hit as it’s supposed to because the execution, and the tone matters as much as the story and the character telling it.
-In this case, the story and the moment both needed to work thus, quoting Whitman had to come out in a reverberating way that’d hit us all, and it does so because Ted not only mentions the bullies from the past, but he mentions his late father and thereby, effortlessly ties it in to the present because it touches on Rupert’s judgement as well.
-The camera then panning to Rebecca’s reaction with a heart shattering expression also plays in on the efficacy and Hannah Waddingham crushed me with a single look.
+When it comes to quoting famous authors, renowned sayings, etc., it doesn’t always hit as it’s supposed to because the execution and the tone matter as much as the story and the character telling it.
+In this case, the story and the moment both needed to work; thus, quoting Whitman had to come out in a reverberating way that’d hit us all, and it does so because Ted not only mentions the bullies from the past, but he mentions his late father and thereby, effortlessly ties it into the present because it touches on Rupert’s judgment as well.
+The camera then pans to Rebecca’s reaction with a heart-shattering expression that also plays in on the efficacy, and Hannah Waddingham crushed me with a single look.

 Ted Lasso is far from the hillbilly Rupert calls him out to be—in his optimism, he’s more grounded in reality than anyone else, and that’s why it works so beautifully.
 We mentioned this detail when we discussed Ted forgiving Rebecca, but we believe the character because the process is organic and never forces us to.
 Ted has a lot of Ted talks (pun intended), but they never feel out of place or forced because they are always layered with the detail that curiosity and goodness require more hard work than judgement does.

 Ted is a man who’s lost his father at an age that generally can have a severe impact on boys.
 He later picked up his life and moved to a different country to give his now ex-wife the space she needed.
 He never gives up on anything.
-He’s now away from his son and it clearly breaks his heart constantly.
+He’s currently away from his son, which clearly breaks his heart constantly.
 He’s the perpetual target for ridicule and everyone’s rage where the team is concerned.
 And as we saw in episode seven, he deals with panic attacks.
 What happens to men like Ted often in media?
-They resort to villainy and nihilism while using their past as an excuse to be unkind to others, but instead through Ted, we see someone who gets up every time falls.
-We see someone who actively tries, every single day to be a better person because that is the choice he’s made about his life.
+They resort to villainy and nihilism while using their past as an excuse to be unkind to others, but instead through Ted, we see someone who gets up every time he falls.
+We see someone who actively tries to be a better person because that is the choice he’s made for his life.

 He makes the choice to be curious, and he makes the choice to look deeper into who people are.
 He chooses to forgive and he chooses to uplift.

-That’s why this win is so big because while it’s mainly for Rebecca and to help her, simultaneously it’s the exhibition of integrity—it’s the detail that a win like this is even more worthy of celebration because it comes from the underdog shining through with humility.
-Ted isn’t the most beloved character in the bar, he is after all, their wanker, but in this moment, it’s clear as day the energy in the room shifts.
-Something happens and in Rebecca’s words, it feels good.
+That’s why this win is so significant because while it’s mainly for Rebecca and to help her, simultaneously it’s the exhibition of integrity—it’s the detail that a win like this is even more worthy of celebration because it comes from the underdog shining through with humility.
+Ted isn’t the most beloved character in the bar, he is, after all, the town’s “wanker,” but at this moment, it’s clear as day the energy in the room shifts.
+Something happens, and in Rebecca’s words, it feels good.